 The Lowdown: This butcher shop is focused on humanely-sourced meat and takeaway options to grab for lunch or cook for dinner.
 Think sandwiches, salads, rotisserie chicken and more.

 Don’t Miss: The chicken salad sandwich ($9) with with rotisserie chicken, apples, celery, grapes, crispy pancetta and pistachio vin.

 The Lowdown: If “community” is the common thread that holds Stanley Market together, “unpretentious” would be a close second.
 Similar to many vendors in the market, small-batch coffee roasters Logan House Coffee Co. strive to create a cozy environment for anyone to enjoy.
 “We just want to create a great cup of coffee for everyone,” founders Andre Janusz and Brooks Gagstetter explained.
 “We want everyone to feel comfortable here.”

 Don’t Miss: Its liquor license will allow the shop to serve coffee-based beers it’s creating in collaboration with local breweries!
 Bring on the buzz.

 The Lowdown: Transport yourself to Argentina without leaving Aurora when you take a bite of anything at Maria Empanada.
 Founder Lorena Cantarovici named the restaurant after her mother Maria, and she has based the menu off of many dishes from her upbringing— think fresh empanadas, savory tarts and authentic Argentinian desserts.
 She lovingly described it to us as “all the flavor without the spice.”

-Don’t Miss: Obviously, all the empanadas are killer, and we would pour her chimichurri on anything when it opens in April.
+Don’t Miss: Obviously, all the empanadas are killer, and we would pour her chimichurri on anything.

 Miette et Chocolat